mushroomhostage/RealisticChat/README.md

 overhear you.
 See also walkieHearLocally.

 **smartphoneRings** (4): Number of times to ring smartphone when calling a player before they answer.

+## Permissions

+All permissions default to true.

+realisticchat.yell: Allows you to yell realisticchat.whisper: Allows you to whisper realisticchat.bullhorn: Allows you to speak into bullhorns realisticchat.eartrumpet: Allows you to wear ear trumpets and hear better realisticchat.walkie.talk: Allows you to talk into walkie-talkies realisticchat.walkie.hear: Allows you to hear from walkie-talkies realisticchat.smartphone.call: Allows you to place calls with your smartphone realisticchat.smartphone.answer: Allows you to answer calls with your smartphone